-Largest Chinatown after San Francisco.
-Streets are lined with mouth watering restaurants and traditional grocery stores.
+It’s the largest Chinatown after San Francisco.
+Streets are lined with mouth-watering restaurants and traditional grocery stores.
 Check out Dr. Sun Yat-Sen Classical Chinese garden.
 It is the original Chinese garden built outside of China.

 Main Street is home to fashion, art and design boutiques selling handmade crafts and accessories.
 You will find numerous restaurants and bars on this street.

 This street is popularly known as “The Drive”.
 It’s filled with street side cafes, food joints, and storefronts.
 It is a historic neighborhood with a counterculture feel.
 It is a very long street so you might want to catch a bus or take a break and relax in a cafe.